 - If repairs were needed, a cyclist was not to stop on the path to help.
 Instead etiquette required them to remove to one side of the road and keep the pathway clear.

 - Courtesy was also required when approaching and passing foot passengers.
-Shrill whistles or calls were to be avoided as was needless shouting.
-Cyclists were to warn foot passengers courteously and give the foot passenger a wide berth, particularly near crossings.
+Shrill whistles or calls were to be avoided, as was needless shouting.
+Victorian bicyclists were also to warn foot passengers courteously and give the foot passenger a wide berth, particularly near crossings.

 - When passing horses, cyclists were not to pass swiftly as that might startle them, and when approaching a horse that demonstrated “swings of restiveness,” riders were encouraged to quietly dismount or “ride slowly by, speaking to the horse … [so as not to] frighten the animal.”
 Additionally, after passing horses, cyclists were to provide a space of at least ten yards before moving in front of the horse.

-- When riding at night, lamps were suggested as they helped “to signify to other passengers the whereabouts of the Bicyclist,” and if riding in particularly busy areas at night, cyclists were to avoid noiseless approaches by making their presence known with a warning bell.
+- When riding at night, lamps were suggested as they helped “to signify to other passengers the whereabouts of the Bicyclist,” and if riding in particularly busy areas at night, Victorian bicyclists were to avoid noiseless approaches by making their presence known with a warning bell.

 - When riding in a group with other cyclists, the following rules applied: a) Proper distance between each rider was to be ensured “in order that those riding behind will not be upset in case of accidents to one in front”; b) Attention was to be given equal to all women “handsome or otherwise”; c) The leader, on passing anyone, was to announce that other riders followed and provide sufficient notice so that those in the rear could slacken their speed before the leader eased up; d) When descending a hill, riders were to keep their bicycles under control and “not rush past those preceding them with [their] feet off the pedals.”

-- When a man and woman rode together, the man was to ride on the left side and the woman on the right so that the man could “have his right arm ready to give assistance.”
+- When a man and woman rode together, the man was to ride on the left side and the woman on the right.
+This allowed the man to “have his right arm ready to give assistance.”

 - When overtaking two or more riders, a cyclist was never to pass between them, and as for those being passed, they were to close ranks and move to the left.
 Additionally, if the road was particularly narrow, riders were to form a single line and ride single file, and after the riders moved from single file to double file, the right-hand man was to always to fall to the rear.

-- The Bicycle and How to Ride It, by a Practical Bicyclist, 1882
+- The Bicycle and How to Ride It, by a Practical Bicyclist, p.
+86.